+Heat stroke can be a problem for our pets.
 Symptoms of overheating in pets can include: 1.
-Excessive panting or difficulty breathing 2.
-Increased heart and respiratory rate 3.
-Drooling 4.
-Mild weakness 5.
-Stupor 6.
-Collapse humid outdoors.
-Ensure that your pets have a shady place to get out of the sun, be careful not to overexercise them and use your best judgment to keep them indoors when it's extremely hot.
+Excessive panting or difficulty breathing, 2.
+Increased heart and respiratory rate, 3.
+Drooling, 4.
+Mild weakness, 5.
+Stupor, 6.
+Collapse exercise them and use your best judgment to keep them indoors when it's extremely hot.
 Never let your dog linger on hot asphalt.
 Being so close to the ground, your pooch's body can heat up quickly, and sensitive paw pads can burn.
 Keep walks during peak daytime hours to a minimum.